Wharton – An Insider’s Guide

 Wharton is also known for its leadership ventures through the McNulty Leadership Program.
 Through these expeditions students can practice teamwork in places such as Antarctica, Patagonia, and many more.
 The school also offers Global Modular Courses (GMCs) and Global Immersion Programs (GIPs) which students can take for school credit at locations across the globe.

 Participation is not a large part of grading (5–10%) for quantitative courses (FIN, ACCT), but very important (up to 50%) for others.
 Many electives across departments have team projects and teams are typically self-selected.
-Often 30–50% of your grade in elective courses is based on team project work.
+Team projects often account for 30–50% of the grade in elective courses.

-Students are assigned a cohort with ~70 students and a ‘learning team’ of 5–6 people from within your cohort.
-You may be assigned to work with your learning team in core classes for first semester, notably a 1-week management simulation focused on team dynamics and leadership during pre-term.
+The program assigns each student to a cohort of about 70 classmates and a learning team of 5–6 people.
+You may work with your learning team in core classes during the first semester.
+Notably a 1-week management simulation focused on team dynamics and leadership during pre-term.

 Culture & Student Experience

 Wharton is known for having a fun and highly collaborative culture.
 School policies such as grade non-disclosure and no classes on Fridays give students ample opportunity to explore their interests, whether they be academic, professional, or social.
-The size of the class also gives ample opportunity for everyone to find their niche while affording the opportunity to try new things.
+The large class size helps students find their niche.
+It also encourages them to explore new interests.

 With a large class size, it’s hard to describe a ‘typical’ student.
 A few things most Wharton students have in common are being outgoing, not being overly focused on grades, and a desire to travel.